Deadline: March 31, 2022

 - This award and prize must be presented to an individual, as specified by the will of Henry Bower.

-- Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs, to be held in April 2020 in Philadelphia, Pennsylvania, USA;
+- Candidates must be living, and the winner will be expected to participate in The Franklin Institute Awards Week programs, to be held in April 2023 in Philadelphia, Pennsylvania, USA.

 Nominations must be submitted in English and must include: